King Lud: King Lud in the City of London

-Lud's name was claimed by Geoffrey of Monmouth to be the origin of Ludgate (named Porth Llydd in the Brut y Brenhinedd), a major gateway into the City of London, as well as of the name of London itself (the true etymology of Ludgate is from the Old English term "hlid-geat" a common Old English compound meaning "postern" or "swing gate").
+Lud's name was claimed by Geoffrey of Monmouth to be the origin of Ludgate (named Porth Llydd in the Brut y Brenhinedd), a major gateway into the City of London, as well as of the name of London itself.
+(The true etymology of Ludgate is from the Old English term "hlid-geat", a common Old English compound meaning "postern" or "swing gate".)

-Crumbling statues of King Lud and his two sons, which formerly stood on the gate, now stand in the porch of the church of St Dunstan-in-the-West on Fleet Street in London.
+16th-century statues of King Lud and his two sons, which formerly stood on the gate, now stand in the vestry porch of St Dunstan-in-the-West on Fleet Street, in a state of disrepair.
 There was a pub at Ludgate Circus called "King Lud", now an outlet of the chain restaurant Leon, and medallions of King Lud may be seen up on its roofline and over the doors.